osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 Both of these feature are helpful when you're having connectivity issues so that you don't have to restart the transfer from scratch every time your connection fails.

+1. Log in to `login04.osgconnect.net`
-1. Use `rsync` to transfer the folder containing OSG exercise 1 to `login04.osgconnect.net`
+1. Use `rsync` to transfer the folder containing OSG exercise 1 on `learn.chtc.wisc.edu` to `login04.osgconnect.net`
+1. In a separate terminal window, log in to `learn.chtc.wisc.edu`
 1. Create a new file in your OSG exercise 1 folder on `learn.chtc.wisc.edu` with the `touch` command:

         :::console
         user@learn $ touch <filename>

-1. Use the same `rsync` command to transfer the folder with the new file you just created.
+1. From `login04.osgconnect.net`, use the same `rsync` command to transfer the folder with the new file you just created.
    How many files were transferred the first time?
 How many files were transferred if you run the same rsync command again?